marko-604/Emotion-Recognition/README.md

 - Increase dataset size for better generalization.
 - Experiment with deeper CNN architectures.
 - Fine-tune other pre-trained models like EfficientNet.

-## This project is for educational and research purposes only.